Historic Zoning Demolition Permit and Delay

 The Metro Historical Commission Foundation is in a partnership with Nashville's Preservation Station to accept donations of salvaged materials that generate funds for the non-profit.

-- Contact the MHC Foundation and let them know you are interested in learning more about the donation program.
+- Contact the Metro Historical Commission Foundation and let them know you are interested in learning more about the donation program.

-- The MHC Foundation may need to schedule an appointment to view the items.
-If the donation is accepted, the MHC Foundation will sell it to Preservation Station.
+- The Foundation may need to schedule an appointment to view the items.
+If the donation is accepted, the Foundation will sell it to Preservation Station.

-- The MHC Foundation will issue a charitable receipt to you.
+- The Foundation will issue a charitable receipt to you.

 - You will arrange for transfer of the salvageable goods to Preservation Station.